-What Is a Succession Plan?
+What Is the Purpose of a Succession Plan?

 At its core, an effective succession plan should help an organization choose and develop the right people for leadership positions.
 Doing this well could be a huge boon when you consider that 82 percent of the time, companies fail to choose people with the right skill sets to fill manager roles.
 Managers can make or break a team’s productivity, performance, engagement, and more, so choosing the right leader is vital for long-term success.
 Besides filling leadership positions with great people, organizations can also gain a variety of other benefits when they take the time to develop a formal, thoughtful succession plan, such as:

 Lower hiring costs

 Stronger internal hires

-- Shorter vacancies for key positions
+Shorter vacancies for key positions

 Better career development

 Increased employee engagement

 While succession planning may look a little different in each organization, most succession plans should include the following: